Learning with pyCub: A Simulation and Exercise Framework for Humanoid Robotics: Exercises

 \section{Exercises}

 This Section introduces and describes the exercises available in the framework.
 We prepared several exercises that, in our opinion, span important tasks in robotics.
 We will describe those in recommended order based on their difficulty.
 However, the exercises can be further adjusted to change the difficulty level.
-The exercises always contain a configuration file, assignment script and testing script.
-Videos of each exercise are available at \ifDB the project page \else \url{https://rustlluk.github.io/pyCub} \fi and in the accompanying video.
+The exercises always contain a configuration file, an assignment script, and a testing script.
+Videos of each exercise are available at \url{https://rustlluk.github.io/pyCub}.